MurphyPicard/git-basics-diagnostic/diagnostic.md

 1.We just forked a repo on GitHub and want to start working on it locally.
 What command do we use to do that?
-Use the **correct** URL from your fork of this repository in your answer.
+Use the **correct** URL from your fork of this repository in your answer

 ```sh
 git clone git@github.com:MurphyPicard/git-basics-diagnostic.git